tmtsoftware/esw-gateway-ui-example/docs/src/main/index.md

 The tutorial has been divided into 3 main flows that incrementally demonstrate the addition of both the above 2 features using the interfaces of
 Gateway server.

-The basic flow in "Creating a UI Application" will show you how to add a route to the backend application and consume them in your frontend.
+The basic flow in "Creating Gateway UI Application" will show you how to add a route to the backend application and consume them in your frontend.
 The flows following the basic flow are incremental steps to make the application more complete.

 If at any point in time you want to see the completed tutorial, you can view the final code [here](https://github.com/tmtsoftware/esw-gateway-ui-example).